Targu Jiu Travel Guide: Brancusi, Things to Do & Where to Stay

 The city is beautiful even during the colder days of fall…

-Targu Jiu has some of the most important works of Constantin Brancusi on display, for free: the Kissing Gate and the Table of Silence can be seen in the Constantin Brancusi park in the center of the city, while the Endless Column is just 10 minutes of walking away in the Endless Column Park.
+Targu Jiu has some of the most important works of Constantin Brancusi on display, for free: the Kissing Gate and the Table of Silence can be seen in the Constantin Brancusi park in the center of the city, while the Endless Column is just 10 minutes away in the Endless Column Park.

 Check them out below, as we saw them during our visit: